Don’t let small redworm turn your horse’s gut into a leaky tea bag

 Don’t let this happen to your horse - follow our checklist to help keep him safe

-Treat every horse for small redworm once a year: Ideally treat in the late autumn or early winter each year but certainly before the spring.2
+Treat or blood test every horse for encysted small redworm once a year: Ideally treat in the late autumn or early winter each year but certainly before the spring.2 Alternatively, your vet can carry out a specific blood test which will show if encysted small redworm are present.3

 Remember youngsters are at the highest risk: Be extra vigilant with horses of less than five years old.

-Beware of resistance: There is widespread evidence of resistance in small redworm to fenbendazole, including the five-day dose so a resistance test is recommended before using it.3
+Beware of resistance: There is widespread evidence of resistance in small redworm to fenbendazole, including the five-day dose so a resistance test is recommended before using it.4

 Keep redworm under control in summer: Regular faecal worm egg counts from early March until October and treating according to the results will help keep redworm under control and reduce the risk of large hidden encysted burdens forming.